danrot/master-thesis/02_state-of-the-art.md

 `title` attribute.

 An advantage of this approach is, that it is built inside of the content structure from JCR.
-So it is be possible to implement this without touching the current schema of Jackalope Doctrine DBAL and even without implementing something that is specific to Doctrine DBAL at all.
+So it is possible to implement this without touching the current schema of Jackalope Doctrine DBAL and even without implementing something that is specific to Doctrine DBAL at all.
 This means it would be possible to implement this feature in a transport agnostic way resulting in the